 The current health system teaches us to see disease as the enemy that must be eliminated at all costs.
 But symptoms and disease are merely messengers to warn us about long-term imbalance within our bodies.
 They are our body’s way of asking for help.

-Applied Kinesiology (AK) is diagnostic tool that helps communicate where these imbalances are in the body.
+Applied Kinesiology (AK) is a diagnostic tool that helps communicate where these imbalances are in the body.
 Using manual muscle testing, we can test for structural imbalance, nutritional deficiencies, toxic overloads and mental or emotional patterns.
 We can then find a solution that will best address these imbalances within your emotional or physical body.

 We look at your body like an onion as we peel back the layers built up to protect against the original core problem.